junxit/us-congress-bills-113/bill.md

     - **(B)** dealing in or exercising any right, power, or privilege with respect to such property; or
     - **(C)** conducting any transaction involving such property.
   - **(6)** *Banking transactions* The President may, pursuant to such regulations as the President may prescribe, prohibit any transfers of credit or payments between financial institutions or by, through, or to any financial institution, to the extent that such transfers or payments are subject to the jurisdiction of the United States and involve any interest of the foreign person.
-  - **(7)** *Prohibition on investment in equity or debt of sanctioned person* The President may, pursuant to such regulations as the President may prescribe, prohibit any United States person from investing in or purchasing significant amounts of equity or debt instruments of the foreign person.
+  - **(7)** *Prohibition on investment in equity or debt of sanctioned person* The President may, pursuant to such regulations as the President may prescribe, prohibit any United States person from transacting in, providing financing for, or otherwise dealing in—
+    - **(A)** debt—
+      - **(i)** of longer than 30 days’ maturity of a foreign person with respect to which sanctions are imposed under subsection (a) or of longer than 90 days’ maturity of a foreign person with respect to which sanctions are imposed under subsection (b); and
+      - **(ii)** issued on or after the date on which such sanctions are imposed with respect to the foreign person; or
+    - **(B)** equity of the foreign person issued on or after that date.
   - **(8)** *Exclusion from the United States and revocation of visa or other documentation* In the case of a foreign person who is an individual, the President may direct the Secretary of State to deny a visa to, and the Secretary of Homeland Security to exclude from the United States, the foreign person, subject to regulatory exceptions to permit the United States to comply with the Agreement regarding the Headquarters of the United Nations, signed at Lake Success June 26, 1947, and entered into force November 21, 1947, between the United Nations and the United States, or other applicable international obligations.
   - **(9)** *Sanctions on principal executive officers* In the case of a foreign person that is an entity, the President may impose on the principal executive officer or officers of the foreign person, or on individuals performing similar functions and with similar authorities as such officer or officers, any of the sanctions described in this subsection applicable to individuals.
 - **(d)** *Exceptions*